iundarigun/poc-bloomfilter/README.md

 # Bloom filter

 ### TL;DR
-This repo aims to be a PoC for use guava `bloom filter` using postgres to verify positives.
+This repo aims to be a PoC for use guava and Redis `bloom filter` using postgres to verify positives.

 ### Postgres in docker